 As Alice Schroeder put it, “When things went wrong, Munger would set out toward new goals rather let himself dwell on the negative.
 That could come across as pragmatic, or even callous, but he viewed it as keeping the horizon in sight.”

-Understanding the mindset of billionaire can be insightful not just in terms of building wealth or developing a work ethic or committing to lifelong learning, but also in terms of approaching life with the right attitude.
+Understanding the mindset of a billionaire can be insightful not just in terms of building wealth or developing a work ethic or committing to lifelong learning, but also in terms of approaching life with the right attitude.

 Adopting Charlie Munger’s approach has helped me during the most difficult times I’ve experienced in my own life.